KodrAus/rotornet/README.md

 # The result

 There were some challenges with the .NET Core tooling not working very well with F# on Linux and I couldn't get any of the major test runners working.
+The code is also not very idiomatic F#.
 Besides that, there are a few significant points in this library that would need to be designed properly before it could be fleshed out further:

 - Managing concurrency
 - Managing memory